mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Efficiency measurements using coincidence.
 NaI first
-- [ ] Patent application last 3 pages (the claim)
-- [ ] Test rate limits with sources for each detector, for each code
 - [ ] Put just protons into the detector in simulation, to see if you can match the edge position from sim to measured
+- [ ] Analyse the different source tests with the balloon detectors, based on the activities measured using CAPINTEC

 ## In Progress

+- [ ] Email travel agent mark about the flights
+- [ ] Include the SiPM nonlinearity into the simulation/post processing

+## Complete

+- [ ] Ask clint to make up next board with PSU and pulse processing on, we'll put on the rest
+- [ ] Learn to use CARI-7
 - [ ] Play with CAPINTEC.
 Andy sent the manual and Mike's activity measurements
-- [ ] Email travel agent mark about the flights
+- [ ] Patent application last 3 pages (the claim)
-- [ ] Include the SiPM nonlinearity into the simulation/post processing
+- [ ] Test rate limits with sources for each detector, for each code
 - [ ] Analyse Andy's GRU data
 - [ ] Test rate limits with function generator for both codes, going above 1 kHz if possible
 - [ ] Check if the geiger was working properly with my code

-## Complete

-- [ ] Ask clint to make up next board with PSU and pulse processing on, we'll put on the rest
-- [ ] Learn to use CARI-7
 - [ ] Downsampling: Make it just choose every 4 samples or whatever.
 But make sure it randomly chooses which sample to start on